SinoLewis/EconomicExplained/Economics-Basics.md

 1. Market structures: Market structure refers to the degree of competition in a market.
 Perfect competition, monopolistic competition, oligopoly, and monopoly are the four main market structures.

-1. Macroeconomics: Macroeconomics studies the economy as a whole, focusing on issues such as economic growth, inflation, unemployment, and international trade.
+1. Macroeconomics studies the economy as a whole, focusing on issues such as economic growth, inflation, unemployment, and international trade.

-1. Microeconomics: Microeconomics studies the behavior of individuals and firms in the market, including issues such as consumer behavior, production, costs, and market structure.
+1. Microeconomics studies the behavior of individuals and firms in the market, including issues such as consumer behavior, production, costs, and market structure.

 ## 2.2 **Intermediate Concepts**